 Why do accidents occur at sea?

 What are the most common causes of accidents?
-It’s not technical failure or a sudden change in weather that sailors fear the most.
-In fact, according to many estimates, human factors cause up to 78% of all accidents
+It’s not technical failures or a sudden change in weather that sailors should fear the most.
+In fact, according to many estimates, human factors cause up to 78% of all accidents.

 How exactly are human factors involved in accidents?